 For maximum flexibility, look for images that are in the public domain (not restricted by copyright).
 Wikimedia Commons lists a number of free and public-domain image sources.
 Check out Pixabay, Unsplash, and SnappyGoat.
 Europeana (Europe's digital library, museum and archive) offers many public domain images.
 The British Library has released more than 1 million images into the public domain.
 You can freely use, copy, modify, and share public-domain images, even commercially.
 While attribution is not legally required, it's good practice.

 Images with a Creative Commons (CC) license are another good option.
 The specific CC license explains what you're allowed to do with the image.
 At a minimum, you must credit the image's creator.
 Wikimedia Commons features more than 71 million CC-licensed and public-domain images.
+Openverse is an extensive library of free stock photos, images, and audio, available for free use.
+All Openverse content is under a Creative Commons license or is in the public domain.
 You can also use Google, Flickr, and Bing to search for Creative Commons and public-domain images.

 If you need to use a copyrighted image, track down the copyright owner and get permission.
 If you can't find contact information or licensing information for an image, avoid using it outside your course site.